Family Tree Details

 The marriage of King Louis VII of France and his wife Eleanor of Aquitaine was annulled.
 The reason for the divorce was given as consanguinity which means both Louis and Eleanor shared a common ancestor.
 But the marriage had never been a happy one and Eleanor had been accused of adultery while accompanying Louis on crusade to the Holy Land in 1149.

 Only two months after Eleanor of Aquitaine's marriage to Louis VII, king of France was annulled, she married Henry of Anjou - future king of England - Henry II.

 A triumphant Henry returned to Rouen in Normandy to a warm reception from his family including Eleanor and his eight month old son William.

-Henry of Normandy crowned Henry II of England, and Eleanor of Aquitaine crowned Queen, at Westminster.
+Henry of Normandy was crowned as King Henry II of England, and Eleanor of Aquitaine was crowned Queen, at Westminster Abbey.

 Eleanor gave birth to Henry at Bermondsey Palace in London.